Corzina/DTD-donation/README.md

 Following data archive encorporates everytihng needed to reproduce 2 studies.

 Study 1 is an empirical data analysis.
-In this study, we first compare the distributional differences among groups of non-respondents, non-compliers, non-contributors, and donators using Kruskal-Wallis tests, applying Bonferroni correction to adjust for multiple comparisons.
+In the first part of this study, we compare differences in medians between groups of non-respondents, non-compliers, non-contributors, and donators using Kruskal-Wallis tests, applying Bonferroni correction.
 Next, binary logistic models are employed to identify variables associated with higher data donation rates, allowing for the examination of mean differences and interaction effects among predictors.
 We then utilize multinomial logistic regression with donators as the reference category to model the relationships between different response categories, aiming to identify group-specific effects.
 To address potential sample size imbalances, we create a balanced sample through random sampling and trimming, ensuring robust and unbiased analysis.

-In Study 2, we aim to identify the most effective predictive modeling approach for using survey data to predict donation tendencies (DTD) among different types of non-donators.
+In Study 2, we aim to identify the most effective predictive modeling approach, using simulated DTD and survey data.
 We apply a variety of predictive models to both empirical and simulated datasets, enabling a comparative analysis of their performance in real-world and controlled scenarios.
 Initially, we run the models on empirical data, followed by generating simulated data based on key characteristics influencing model performance.
 This dual approach allows us to evaluate how closely the simulated data replicate real-world patterns.
-Finally, we compare the performance of these models to determine which method provides the best predictive accuracy.
+Finally, we compare the performance of these models on MAE and RMSE to determine which method provides the best predictive accuracy.

 ___